ibm-cloud-docs/Registry/registry_encrypt_images.md

    Buildah version 1.15, or later, uses Docker’s login credentials to authenticate.
 If these credentials don't work or you want to use an API key, you can supply the `—-creds <user_name>` option, where `<user_name>` is the username.
 If you use the `—-creds <user_name>` the option, when requested, type in the password of the registry credential.
    {: tip}

-   You get a response informing you that the manifest is written to the image destination, which is the registry.
+   You get a response that informs you that the manifest is written to the image destination, which is the registry.

 5. Check in your registry to make sure that the image is there.